Mandeep Singh (field hockey)

-Mandeep Singh (born 25 January 1995) is an Indian professional field hockey player who currently plays as a forward for Delhi Waveriders in the Hockey India League and the India men's national field hockey team.
+Mandeep Singh (born 25 January 1995) is an Indian field hockey player who plays as a forward for India men's national field hockey team and the Team Gonasika in the Hockey India League.

+Personal life

+In March 2025, Singh married Indian field hockey player Udita Duhan.

 Career

 Early career

 Singh played field hockey as a youth player for Surjit Hockey Academy which is based in his hometown of Jalandhar, Punjab.